hapax/hapax.github.io/assets/chuzenji.md

 all around but nowhere to be seen.
 Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
-The mass of cloud had settled onto the adjoining plateaus, spoiling my designs on the wetland; I decided to explore the town instead.
+But the mass of cloud had settled onto the adjoining plateaus, and extinguished the possibility of a picturesque hike, so I decided to explore the town instead.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake3.png" />